geometry-zsh/geometry/README.md

 There are always things we would like to improve.
 Feel free to jump in on any issue to tackle it or just to provide your feedback.

 As for PRs, we are currently looking to improve performance.

-If you want to help with plugins, we are looking to add Ruby and Node version displays.

 **Why doesn't my prompt look like the screenshots?**